U.S. Army Best Squad Competition - Day 5 Stress Shoot

 |0

-This work, U.S. Army Best Squad Competition - Day 5 Stress Shoot [Image 9 of 9], by PFC Elisha Hall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Best Squad Competition - Day 5 Stress Shoot, by PFC Luciano Alcala, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT